APogue/APogue.github.io/projects/documentation.md

 - Suppress output to git bash, output directly to file

+- Separate the codebook and protocol or combine?
+Figure out what to do with these files

+	- codebook

+	- protocol

+	- codebook with protocol

+	- codebook with protocol v2

 - model_config helps track which model is output to the script (not the api), then output that to track it via the logger

 - Because initially testing models + tweaking inputs frequently